Reaching the unreached: determinants of access to health care and nutrition interventions

 These inequities in malnutrition need to be addressed in order to reach World Health Assembly six Global Targets 2025 to improve maternal, infant and young child nutrition and strengthen health systems to timely and effectively achieve them.

-The symposium seeks to present the WHO’s approach to equity in access to nutrition and nutrition-sensitive interventions.
+The symposium seeks to present the World Health Organization’s approach to equity in access to nutrition-specific and nutrition-sensitive interventions.
 Undergoing efforts by the public and voluntary sector to reach disadvantaged populations with nutrition actions will be presented.
 The symposium encompasses both conceptual considerations and practical field experiences highlighting lessons learned on what can be done to reach hidden or excluded population groups.

 Participants attending the symposium will be given the chance to discuss conceptual and operational considerations on how to advance equity in access to nutrition interventions and what implementation issues may come up and how to address them.